neuropoly/template/README.md

 ```

 With:
-- `PATH_OUT`: The location where to output the results.
+- `PATH_OUT`: The location where to output and then QC the results.
+Example: `/scratch/template_preproc_YYYYMMDD-HHMMSS`
 - `N_CPU`: The number of CPU cores to dedicate to this task (one subject will be process per core).

 > **Note**